mlswg/mls-protocol/draft-ietf-mls-protocol.md

 field for a node MUST be populated if and only if that node is a leaf in the tree.

-Note that the `init_secret` in the Welcome message is the `init_secret` at the output of the key schedule diagram in
-{{key-schedule}}.
-That is, if the `epoch` value in the Welcome message is `n`, then the `init_secret` value is `init_secret_[n]`.
-The new member can combine this init secret with the update secret resulting from the corresponding Add message to get the epoch secret for the epoch in which it is added.
+Note that the `init_secret` in the Welcome message is the `init_secret` of the group _after_ the corresponding Add operation has been performed.
+The new member can combine this init secret with the Add operation's update secret to derive the epoch secret for the first epoch in which it is a member of the group.

 Since the new member is expected to process the Add message for itself, the Welcome message should reflect the state of the group